nameoffly/ChatGPT-To-Markdown-google-plugin/readme.md

 - 📝 **Complete Content Preservation**: Accurately exports all conversation content, including **code blocks**, **mathematical formulas**, **links**, and **formatted text**
 - 🎨 **Standard Markdown Format**: Outputs compliant Markdown format for optimal compatibility
 - 💾 **Dual Export Options**: Download .md files directly or copy to clipboard
+- 📦 **Automatic Image Download** (v5.5 New): Automatically downloads all images in conversations and packages them into a ZIP file
+  - Images are saved in the `images/` folder
+  - Named with sequential numbers (image_001.png, image_002.jpg, etc.)
+  - Markdown uses relative paths for perfect Typora compatibility
 - 🖼️ **Typora Compatibility**: Specially optimized for correct display in Typora and other Markdown editors
 - 🔘 **Interface Control**: Toggle the export button visibility through popup settings